pq-react/CAM---Context-Agility-Manager/README.md

 ![Create new dashboard](images/17.jpg)

-  2. From the ‘Import dashboard” menu upload and import the dashboard.json file which contains the dedicated dashboard setup.
+  2. From the `Import dashboard` load the provided .json file which contains the dedicated dashboard setup.

 <img src="images/18.jpg" width=50% height=50%>

 ### Important Note
+- If grafana doesn't let you upload .json file then you should copy and paste the content of `metrics_dashboard-1728313377372.json` file in the `Import  via dashboard JSON model` frame and then press load.
-In the metrics_dashboard.json file it is assumed that the username is “node-1”, the network interface is “enp86s0” and the name of the bucket is “metrics”.
-If otherwise please change those values in the .json file with the ones that match your setup.
+- In the provided .json file it is assumed that the username is `node-1`, the network interface is `enp86s0` and the name of the bucket is `metrics`.
+If otherwise please change those values in the entire .json file with the ones that match your setup.

-  3. In the “Dashboards” menu select the name of the imported dashboard.
+  3. In the `Dashboards` menu select the name of the imported dashboard.

 ![Dashboards list](images/19.jpg)

 You may see that every panel displays “No data”.
 In that case commit the following changes in order to enable the “No data” panels:

-- Hover your mouse over a panel and click the right top button with the three vertical dots to expand the drop down menu and select “edit”
+- Hover your mouse over a panel and click the right top button with the three vertical dots to expand the drop down menu and select `edit`

 ![Dashboard drop down menu](images/20.jpg)

-- Make sure that in “Data source” field is selected the name of your bucket (in this case “metrics”), and in the flux language code you see the correct name of your bucket, username, network interface:
+- Make sure that in `Data source` field is selected the name of your bucket (in this case “metrics”), and in the flux language code you see the correct name of your bucket, username, network interface:

 ```plaintext
 from(bucket: "metrics")